Zombro01/Zombro01/README.md

 - 👋 Hi, I’m @Zombro01
-- 👀 I’m interested in ...
+- 👀 I’m interested in tryhackme
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any AI project
 - 📫 You can reach me on smashua01@gmail.com but I dont check very often
 - ⏲ It will most likely take me 2~3 weeks to respond to an email